matthewpersico/personal/README.md

 all my dot files and the location for the scripts I use to dotfiles and their links in sync.

 Right now, I use a chef recipe to spin up a VM.
-Initially, Once up, I logged in, git clone'ed this repo, ran dotfiles/makesymlinks and then, with luck, I would have an environment that I can use.
+Initially, once up, I logged in, git clone'ed this repo, ran dotfiles/makesymlinks and then, with luck, I would have an environment that I can use.
 Recently, however, I moved my home dir to remote mounted storage which survives VM rebuilds.
 But git clone and